bryandodd/arco-gnome/README.md

 * [Clipboard Indicator](https://extensions.gnome.org/extension/779/clipboard-indicator/)
 * [UTCClock](https://extensions.gnome.org/extension/1183/utcclock/)

-Predefined settings for ArcMenu and Dash-to-Panel can be downloaded from this repo and imported into their respective extensions:
+Predefined settings for ArcMenu and Dash-to-Panel can be downloaded from this repo and imported into their respective extensions.
+Because of the settings used in these files, its recommended that you hold off applying these settings until you've run at least the `03-settings-and-software.sh` script.
 * [ArcMenu Settings](https://raw.githubusercontent.com/bryandodd/arco-gnome/main/configs/arcmenu/arcmenu-settings.bak)
 * [Dash-to-Panel Settings](https://raw.githubusercontent.com/bryandodd/arco-gnome/main/configs/dash-to-panel/dtp-settings.bak)